Weight Loss Surgery

 - Be at least 100 pounds overweight or have a body mass index (BMI) of 40 or above, or

 - Have a BMI of 35-40 with additional medical problems, such as high blood pressure or diabetes

-- Make a strong commitment to maintain a healthy lifestyle after surgery
+- Make a strong commitment to maintaining a healthy lifestyle after surgery

 - Be committed to long-term follow-up